nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - replace Nx, Ny, Nz, by only N
 - change the name of the timer => timer_update_velocity
 - add arrow for the velocity (en cours)
+- - be able to make a bigger grid and generalize code for this

 //-----------------------------------
 DONE